-- 1. Changing long-standing teammate rankings just prior to the state tournament due to a recent upset in a club or internal ladder game. - 2.
-Rigidly using USCF ratings as the ranking mechanism, when based on tournament performance and other indications it is very clear that the ratings do not reflect the current relative strength of the players. - 3.
-Ranking players based upon their grade level in school, i.e., putting 11th graders ahead of 10th graders automatically. - 4 Despite above instructions, putting down two players as 4th (because they are supposedly equal), instead of listing one as 4th and one as 5th.
+- 1. Do not change long-standing teammate rankings just prior to the state tournament due to a recent upset in a club or internal ladder game. - 2.
+Do not rigidly use USCF ratings as the ranking mechanism, if based on tournament performance and other indications it is very clear that the ratings do not reflect the current relative strength of the players. - 3.
+Do not rank players based upon their grade level in school, i.e., putting 11th graders ahead of 10th graders automatically. - 4.
+Do not rank two or more players as, i.e.,4th (because they are supposedly equal), instead of listing them individually as 4th, 5th, 6th